silentvexx/visualstudio-docs/docs/extensibility/adding-a-toolbar-to-a-tool-window.md

 3. In the TestToolWindow constructor add the following line.

     ```csharp
-    this.ToolBar = new CommandID(new Guid(TWTestCommandPackageGuids.guidTWTestCommandPackageCmdSet), TWTestCommandPackageGuids.TWToolbar);
+    this.ToolBar = new CommandID(new Guid(TWTestCommandPackage.guidTWTestCommandPackageCmdSet), TWTestCommandPackage.TWToolbar);
     ```

 ## Testing the Toolbar in the Tool Window